Browser Cookies

 This site uses cookies necessary to properly function.
 By closing this popup, clicking a link or continuing to browse otherwise, you agree to the use of cookies.
 View our policies.

-TEACHING SKATING IN AURORA FOR 70 YEARS!
-A Community Skating Club with a Trusted Reputation for Teaching Excellence!
+Teaching Skating in Aurora since 1953!
+A Community Club with a Trusted Reputation for Teaching Excellence!

 AURORA SKATING CLUB POLICIES AND HELPFUL INFORMATION